quantwizard/gittest/readme.txt

-Git is a cool tool
-Git is used to manage code and branch management
+This repository is used to manage test code of mine